Smoked Baby Back Ribs

 3. Remove the rib membrane by taking the ribs and placing them bone side up.
 Then insert a butter knife under the membrane on top of one of the bones.
 Wiggle the knife around to loosen the membrane.
 Take paper towels and grab the loose membrane with it, while holding the rack down with your other hand.
 You should be able to pull the membrane right off.

-4. Mix all the marinade ingredients in a tall glass for ease.
+4. Mix all the dry rub ingredients in a bowl.

-9. Insert a water tray, I just use a small foil pan filled with water, under the ribs if possible.
+7. Insert or fill your smoker water tray.
+You can use a small foil pan filled with water, under the ribs if possible.
 This keeps your ribs moist during the smoking process.

-12. Put Apple Cider Vinegar and Apple Juice in a spray bottle, and spray your ribs with a 50/50 mixture of apple juice and apple cider vinegar every 45 minutes.
+9. Put Apple Cider Vinegar and Apple Juice in a spray bottle, and spray your ribs every 45 minutes.

-21. FYI, rib meat is not supposed to fall off the bone and that’s why all rib competitions want the meat to be on the bone, yet come off easily to the bite.
-Nevertheless, if you want the meat to fall off the bone take the temperature to 205.
+14. FYI, rib meat is not supposed to fall off the bone and that’s why all rib competitions want the meat to be on the bone, yet come off easily to the bite.
+Nevertheless, many love them falling off the bone.

 [/recipe-directions]